mcmuroff/LATIN102/quiz2.md

 - Antecedent: Nessus, masculine singular
 - Case: accusative, Nessus is the direct object
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-- Relative pronoun: apud quem
+- Relative pronoun: apud quem ❌
 - Antecedent: vial
-- Case: accusative, following the construction apud + accusative
+- Case: accusative, following the construction apud + accusative❌
 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
-- Relative pronoun: quis
+- Relative pronoun: quis❌
 - Antecedent: Busiris
 - Case: nominative, Busiris is the subject in which we are referring to so nominative is necessary
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-- Relative pronoun: quem
+- Relative pronoun: quem❌
-- Antecedent: the eagle
+- Antecedent: the eagle **Gender?**
 - Case: accusative, the eagle is the direct object
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-- Relative pronoun: apud quem
+- Relative pronoun: apud quem❌
 - Antecedent: Lycus
-- Case: accusative, following the construction apud + acc. to indicate by whom
+- Case: accusative, following the construction apud + acc. to indicate by whom❌
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
 - Relative pronoun: cui
 - Antecedent: Hercules